Skip to main content

 At the end of June 2023, there were 173,007 registered with Ribers - with a total debt of £9.1 billion (Source: Experian) This gives an average debt per registrant of £52,599.

-At Collectia, we help our customers credit score new and prospective customers every day.
+At Collectia, we help our customers assess new and prospective customers every day by providing credit information.

 We have developed the Qatchr service - helping small and large businesses gain insight into their financial situation.

-Qatchr pulls in a wide variety of data on your customers - including credit ratings, ownership, address, etc.
+Qatchr pulls in a wide range of data on your customers - including credit checks, ownership, address, etc.

 Free material